Relaxing at Iceland’s Blue Lagoon

 Blue Lagoon

 After snapping some photos, head inside the building to check in.
-These days, booking your Blue Lagoon ticket in advance is pretty much mandatory.
+These days, booking your Blue Lagoon ticket in advance is mandatory; you cannot just walk up and expect to get in.
 If you arrive early, there's a cafe and shop on the main floor where you can go to kill some time.

 Then you head into the gender-specific changing rooms.
-Pick and empty locker (follow the directions posted on how to use your bracelet to claim a locker), and get changed.
+Pick an empty locker (follow the directions posted on how to use your bracelet to claim a locker), and get changed.

-For all my fellow Americans out there, be prepared that Iceland takes a very European approach to spas: everyone is expected to shower sans swimsuit before entering the pool, so it's not unusual for naked people to be wandering around the locker rooms.
+For all my fellow Americans out there, be prepared that Iceland takes a very European approach to spas: everyone is expected to shower withOUT a swimsuit before entering the pool, so it's not unusual for naked people to be wandering around the locker rooms.

 Next, it's finally time to head out to the Lagoon itself.
 You can either walk straight outside and enter the water that way, or you can ease into the water indoors and then make your way outside via a huge, heavy wooden door.